n10n/DockerNode1/README.md

+# Synereo Dockerfiles

+Dockerfiles for easily setting up a Synereo node.

-## Prerequisite
+## Prerequisites
   - git client installed and git command in path
-  - docker installed (https://www.docker.com/) and running (start Docker Quick Terminal and make a note of the IP address assigned and for example default IP address is 192.168.99.100)
+  - docker installed (https://www.docker.com/) and running (start Docker Quick Terminal.
+Make a note of the default IP address assigned when starting up Docker and for example, default IP address may be 192.168.99.100).
+Using  [Kitematic](https://docs.docker.com/kitematic/) is very helpful.
+On Linuxes with modern kernels, such as Arch Linux, you can just use plain [Docker](https://wiki.archlinux.org/index.php/Docker)
   - mongodb running version: 2.6.4 (https://www.mongodb.com/) but it worked with the latest version
-  - rabbitmq running version: 3.0.2 erlang version : 5.9.1 (15B03) (http://www.rabbitmq.com/)
+  - rabbitmq running version: 3.0.2 erlang version : 5.9.1 (15B03) (http://www.rabbitmq.com/) but works with the latest version by editing rabbitmq.config file (add this entry [{rabbit, [{loopback_users, []}]}] )

 ## Source files
 Download files in a directory of your choice to build Docker image and make sure docker is running and available: